dbohdan/memsparkline/README.md

 # memsparkline

 Display the memory usage (resident set size) of a process and its children in real time.
+Print the average and maximum usage after it exits.

 ## Example